Edmond James de Rothschild: Death

-In 1934, Baron de Rothschild died at Château Rothschild, Boulogne-Billancourt.
+In 1934, Rothschild died at Château Rothschild, Boulogne-Billancourt.
 His wife died a year later on 29 December 1935.
-They were interred in Père Lachaise Cemetery in Paris until April 1954 when their remains were transported to Israel aboard a naval frigate.
+They were interred in Père Lachaise Cemetery in Paris until April 1954, when their remains were transported to Israel aboard a naval frigate.

 At the port of Haifa, the ship was met with sirens and a 19-gun salute.
-A state funeral was held with former Prime Minister David Ben-Gurion giving the eulogy following which Edmond de Rothschild and his wife were re-interred atop a hill near Haifa in what today is called Ramat HaNadiv (The Generous one's Heights) Memorial Gardens, near the towns of Zichron Ya'akov (in Memoriam of Jacob, which is James in English) and Binyamina ("of little Benjamin"), both of which he helped fund, and are named in his honor.
-The open space at Ramat HaNadiv and the Rothschild family charity Yad HaNadiv ("The generous one's hand" and also "The generous one's memory"), are all as well named in honor of the Baron and his famous philanthropy in Palestine.
-Both named in his honor, where HaNadiv translates to English as "generous", seen in the families later Israeli charitable foundation Yad Hanadiv.
-Started in 1954, (the very same year the Baron and his wife were buried in Israel) to carry on the legacy of Edmond's earlier philanthropy in Palestine, and his colony association, the PICA.
+A state funeral was held, with former Prime Minister David Ben-Gurion giving the eulogy, following which Rothschild and his wife were re-interred atop a hill near Haifa in what today is called Ramat HaNadiv (The Generous one's Heights) Memorial Gardens, near the towns of Zichron Ya'akov (in Memoriam of Jacob, which is Jacob in English) and Binyamina ("of Benjamin"), both of which he helped fund, and are named in his honor.
+The open space at Ramat HaNadiv and the Rothschild family charity Yad HaNadiv ("The generous one's hand" and also "The generous one's memory"), are also named in honor.
+The charity was started in 1954, the year the Rothschilds were buried in Israel, to carry on the legacy of the Baron’s earlier philanthropy in Palestine, and his colony association, the PICA.